The 2017 Digital World in Review

 “Facebook, Twitter and Google are not simply platforms for the content that others post; they play a role in shaping what users see, “the report read.

 “With developments in technology, the time has come for the companies to take more responsibility for illegal material that appears on their platforms.”

 According to Social Media Today, 2017 was a tough year for Twitter.

 While being investigated, Twitter (as well as Google and Facebook, we mentioned above) as part of the ongoing probe into the role social media platforms played in the lead up to the 2016 US election.
 One of the biggest questions for the probe was the political interference during the election, with investigations finding huge networks of fake accounts, which had been tweeting and retweeting information to make it seem more popular, or to support, a political candidates, helping to amplify their messaging.
 In return, Twitter introduced new measures to better detect and remove inauthentic accounts.

 To keep up with the other social media image-based platforms, Twitter outlined their intention for new image-recognition triggered ads, which can be activated by taking a photo of an object and tweeting it.
 Once tweeted, Twitter’s AI would recognise the image and respond with a ‘reward’ for the tweet.
 We are predicting this move in early 2018.

 While it is forever gaining popularity, many users feel uneasy about it.
 The rest of the social media channels are very much fun and timely – whereas LinkedIn is your career.

 For 2018, we are expecting a similar feed change as Facebook is testing – but with business news only.
-With 500 billion users worldwide on LinkedIn, the platform is becoming one of the most powerful.
+With 500 million users worldwide on LinkedIn, the platform is becoming one of the most powerful.

 Well, what a year it has been!
 We can’t wait to see what 2018 brings.